SPARK-inc/SPCRJointDynamicsUE4/README.md

 Dynamics property is the settings related to the bone setup.
 Click on the [+] icon on the Joint Pairs array to add a new element.
-Then select the first bone from the bone hierarchy in the Root Bone and the last child bone from the same bone hierarchy in the End Bone as one pair, the bones in-between them will automatically be connected like a chain.
+Please select the 'Root Bone' and 'End Bone' from the skeletal bone hierarchy as one pair, in-between bones (child bones of selected 'Root Bone') will be connected internally.

-**Fixed point index:** This is an index of fixed bones (no physics applied) from the root.
-By default, the value is 0, which means only the root bone will be fixed.
-But you can put any index value, up to that index all bones will be fixed.
-In other words, no physics will apply to those bones.
+**Fixed point index:** An index of fixed bones (no physics) from the root.
+By default, the value is 0, which means only the root bone is fixed.
+But you can set any index value, up to that bone index no physics will get applied.

-**Structural vertical step count:** The number of vertical structural constraints.
+**Structural vertical step count:** Number of vertical structural constraints.
 Higher value makes it more stable but has some performance impact.

 **Joint Loop:** Whether to make a bone loop.
 If true, connects the first and the last bone.
 For example, a round-shaped skirt requires all bones to be connected in a loop, so that all the bones will move seamlessly without occurring cloth tearing.
 However, cloak-like clothes are not rounded in shape, therefore a joint loop is not necessary in this case.